lf-/blog/content/posts/building-nix-derivations-manually.md

 you are not the actual sandboxed nix builder.
 If there are other outputs such as `doc`, these also need to be specified here.

-The one part of `genericBuild` that I usually do run manually is `unpackPhase`, which notably changes the directory into the source directory of the app.
-This is useful to run manually because when debugging, it is often the case that a build needs to be run several times through, and it's useful to let it fail in the middle when you can restart it yourself just on the broken piece.